Our most valuable resource for living off grid is water.

 There are many factors to take into consideration in the design phase, which is why I wrote this inclusive guide to give you a good understanding on how to plan and develop your off grid water system.

 There are three main methods that I will discuss today: using a wild water source, installing a well water system, and drawing water from a cistern tank.
 Each method uses different equipment, and has pros and cons.
-I will also also briefly discuss water filtration and purification and setting up a gravity fed water system.
+I will also briefly discuss water filtration and purification and setting up a gravity fed water system.

-You can go from bare bones basic to very elaborate, depending on the level of luxury you want to have.
+You can go from bare-bones basic to very elaborate, depending on the level of luxury you want to have.
 I recommend after reading this article to head over to my off grid hot water heating guide as I surmise most of us enjoy a hot shower here and there.

-Section One: Using Water from a Natural Water Source
+Method 1: Using Water from a Natural Water Source

 You can utilize the water that already exists on your property as your main water source.
 This could be a lake, pond, river, stream, or creek.
 A natural spring would be even better!
 Not all of us are fortunate enough to have water on our property.